 As the former Chair of both the State and National Construction Bars and of Nexsen Pruet’s Construction Law Practice Group, Harper has the knowledge and background clients need to take on virtually any industry issue – from contract negotiation to project claims.
-And he has a long list of representative matters to back it up, with experience counseling clients in a number of sectors across a wide range of concerns.
+He has a long list of representative matters to back it up, with experience counseling clients in a number of sectors across a wide range of concerns.

 An Award-Winning Practice